CG-F17-4-Rutgers/steersuite/README.md

 4. In Command Prompt, navigate to build/ and **run premake**:
    - cd *path_to_steersuite*/build
    - premake4 --platform=x64 vs2012
-5. You should now have a folder named "vs2012".
+5. You should now have a folder in build/ named "vs2012".
 This folder is excluded from push/pull (see [build/.gitignore](build/.gitignore))
-6. **Open vs2012/steersuite.sln** in Visual Studio.
+6. **Open steersuite.sln** from the vs2012 folder, in Visual Studio.
 Upgrade if prompted.
 7. In the menu, go to Build > Configuration Manager.
 Set the *Active solution platform* to x64.
 8. On the right side, you'll see the Solution Explorer.
 Right-click *Solution steersuite*, and select *Properties*.
 On the left-hand side menu, select *Configuration Properties*.
 Set *Configuration* to Active(Release) and *Platform* to x64.
 9. For the projects *steerlib*, *util*, *steersim*, and *steersimlib*, right-click on each project and go to Properties > C/C++ > All Options and set *Smaller Type Check* to NO.